$P_1$-nonconforming divergence-free finite element method on square meshes for Stokes equations: - nonconforming divergence-free space

-By the two color map theorem for straight lines in the plane, the squares in $\Th$ are grouped into $\Rh$ of the red squares and $\Kh$ of the black ones so that no two squares of same color share an edge in $\Th$, as in Figure \ref{fig:redblack}.
+The two-color theorem guarantees that the squares in $\Th$ can be colored in two colors, if each interior vertex meets with even number of edges \cite[Ch.
+15]{Stein}.
+Thus, the squares in $\Th$ are grouped into $\Rh$ of the red squares and $\Kh$ of the black ones so that squares sharing at least one edge have different colors, as a checkerboard in Figure \ref{fig:redblack}.

 In the following lemma, if two squares have same color, they are connected by a path which passes only squares of that color and does not meet any boundary vertices.
 Let

 \begin{lemma} $\Ro$ is path-connected and so is $\Ko$. \end{lemma} \begin{proof} It is enough to prove for $\Ro$.
 If $\x,\y \in\Ro$, there is a path $\cc$ in $\O$ joining $\x,\y$, since the open set $\O$ is connected.
 We can repair $\cc$ into a path in $\Ro$ in the following way.